Aljunied MRT station: Station details

 Operated by SMRT Trains, it is between Paya Lebar and Kallang stations on the East–West line (EWL) with the station code EW9.
 When it opened, it had an iniitial station code of E4 before being changed to its current station code in August 2001 as a part of a system-wide campaign to cater to the expanding MRT system.
 Aljunied is an elevated station and, like many stations on the initial MRT network, has an island platform configuration.
 It is mostly wheelchair-accessible and has bicycle facilities.

 The station is bounded by Aljunied Road and Geylang East Avenue as well as Geylang East Central and Sims Avenue.
-It has two exits serving the Geylang Methodist Primary and Secondary School, Geylang East Public Library, and Victoria Centre.
+It has two exits serving the Geylang Methodist Primary and Secondary School, Geylang East Library, and Victoria Centre.
 Like many EWL stations on the eastern stretch, Aljunied station has a dome-shaped roof; it has been described by The Straits Times as "a caterpillar" in one article and "a rib cage" in another article.
 The roof was intended by the MRT Corporation to give the stations on the EWL an "attractive look".